VLepic/humanoid-robot-simulation/README.md

 # Humanoid Robot Simulation

-This repository contains a simulation environment for a humanoid robot (e.g., ErgoCub), built using Gazebo Classic, ROS 2, and YARP.
+This repository branch contains a simulation environment for a humanoid robot ErgoCub, built using Gazebo Classic, ROS 2 Galactic, and YARP.
 The goal is to enable testing of sensor data, SLAM algorithms, and control in a reproducible Docker container setup.

 ## 🧩 Repository Contents